Coronavirus infection despite vaccination? Maybe, but jabs still save lives | DW | 26.03.2021

-All of the vaccines approved by the health authorities of the European Union (EMA) and the United States (FDA) have shown high efficacy.

-For example, mRNA vaccines from BioNtech-Pfizer and Moderna achieve about 95% efficacy, while AstraZeneca's vector vaccine achieves 76%, according to recent data.
-However, this means that it's still possible to become infected after a vaccination.

-Still, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better than going without.
-In the event of infection, for instance, vaccines usually prevent the type of severe reaction that requires people to be put on ventilators — or even kills them.
+Still, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better than using none at all.
+In the event of infection, for instance, vaccines usually prevent the type of severe infection that requires people be put on ventilators, or even kills them.

-In Germany, however, there have been some cases in which seniors in nursing homes still had severe COVID-19 courses even after vaccination.
-Some even died.

-The Robert Koch Institute (RKI), Germany's central authority for infectious diseases, writes that two circumstances in particular can lead to illness after vaccination — namely, if the infection occurred shortly before vaccination or in the days immediately thereafter.

 Each vaccine responds differently to viral mutations.
 At the moment, vaccine developers are concerned about the P.1 variant found in Brazil.
 This mutant variation has infected numerous people even though they had already been previously infected or vaccinated.
 The South African variant B.1.351 can also infect people who have been vaccinated, as medical experts were able to prove with the AstraZeneca vaccine.